 - Headlamp or flashlight

-- Camera, film and spare batteries
+- Camera, memory cards, spare batteries & charger

 - Electrical converter and adapter plug